Chase-Lipari/Programming1_Game/README.md

 # Programming1_Game
  A game project from my Programming 1 class at john abbot using C# console.

- ###The objective
+ ### Objective
- was to use the C# Console cursor to create a game of our own chosing in Ms VS with win and lose conditions and the ability to collect points.
+ to use the C# Console cursor to create a game of our own chosing in Ms VS with win and lose conditions and the ability to collect points.